OlgaUtochka/FSDK_docs/doc/development/face_identification.md

 * `method7v7_recognizer.xml` – method 7.7
 * `method8v6_recognizer.xml` – method 8.6
 * `method8v7_recognizer.xml` – method 8.7

-See [Identification Performance](../performance_parameters.md#identification-performance) for detailed characteristics of the methods.

 Using the `Recognizer` object you can: